Buying a Table Saw? Read this Guide First!

 You’ll make most of your miter cuts on a miter saw.
 But when the material you’re cutting exceeds a miter saw’s cross-cutting capacity, you turn to your table saw miter gauge.
 These usually aren’t quite as precise, but some manufacturers put more thought and robustness into it than others.
 If you make a lot of long miter cuts, be sure to pay attention to this accessory.

-Dust collection can seem like an afterthought for jobsite table saws.
+Dust collection can seem like an afterthought when buying a table saw for the job site.
 The fact that you’re outside, often on an unoccupied site, negates the need to collect your dust.
 But breathing that stuff doesn’t do your lungs any favors.
 That’s why dust collection is so important.
 Of course, if you’re working inside or in an occupied structure, collecting all that dust will make the cleanup part of your day easier to deal with.
 Since we’re not talking about concrete dust regulations, even a standard shop vac will be a good bet to help contain the mess.

 You’ll find a riving knife on every modern table saw.
 This helps prevent kickback that occurs when the material pinches along the back of the blade.
 You’ll also get a push stick to help keep your hands away from the blade.